-The ATX PS/2 keyboard and PS/2 mouse are located next to the COM1 connector.
+The ATX PS/2 keyboard and PS/2 mouse are located next to the rear USB ports at the corner of the motherboard.
 See the table at right for pin definitions.
 (See Figure 2-3 for the locations of each.)

 PS/2 Keyboard and Mouse Port Pin Definitions

 Pin# Definition

 1 Data

 2 NC

 3 Ground

-4 VCC
+4 vcc

 5 Clock

 6 NC